AshokSamba/DSA/README.md

 # DSA
-this for DSA preparation and practice .
+This for DSA preparation and practice .